rorybennett/Ultrasound-Data-Capture/README.md

 ## WITMOTION IMU Settings

 The IMU sensor must be connected to the laptop/computer via bluetooth so that the COM ports are assigned.
+I am pretty sure that if the IMU is connected via a USB port it should still work, but I have not tested this much.
 Using WITMOTION's own software, acceleration data and quaternion data must be enabled.
 This is the only data of interest in this project.
 More sensor readings are available and their acquisition is fairly straightforward should you want to change the code a little.

-# !!!NB!!!
+# NB

 - WITMOTION does not have any official Python support.
 The following library was used to enable communication with the IMU: [https://pypi.org/project/witmotion/](https://pypi.org/project/witmotion/).
 - Opening a menu while a signal source is connected causes a delay in the signal display.
 I cannot solve this at the moment.
 Just wait until the display signal catches up, it can take a little while.
 - As of 01/Aug/2022 the plotting should be disabled when recording a signal.
 This increases the recorded frame rate and reduces the lag.
 The plotting will be moved to a separate process some time in the future.
 - During testing a recording frame rate of roughly 25FPS was achieved on a FHD signal with plotting disabled.
 This was above the 17FPS of the ultrasound probe, and as such duplicate frames were present that can be deleted.
+- This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.